top of page

 Below are six practical active listening exercises couples can use to improve communication and strengthen their connection.

-In this exercise, one partner speaks while the other listens without interrupting.
-The listener’s role is simply to understand.
+1. The Speaker–Listener Exercise In this exercise, one partner speaks while the other listens without interrupting.
+The listener's role is simply to understand.

-After the speaker finishes, the listener summarizes what they heard:
+After the speaker finishes, the listener summarizes what they heard: "What I hear you saying is…"

 This simple practice prevents misunderstandings and allows both partners to feel heard.

-During disagreements, couples often react immediately.
-This creates defensive responses and escalates conflict.
+2. The 60-Second Pause During disagreements, couples often react immediately.
+This creates defensiveness and escalates conflict because neither side feels heard.

-Reflective listening means repeating the emotional meaning behind what your partner said.
+3. Reflective Listening Reflective listening means repeating the emotional meaning behind what your partner said.

-Partner: “I feel like you ignore me when you’re on your phone.”
+Example: Partner: "I feel like you ignore me when you're on your phone."
+Response: "It sounds like you feel unimportant when I'm distracted."

 This shows emotional understanding rather than defensiveness.

-Instead of assuming you understand your partner, ask a curious question:
+4. The Curiosity Question Instead of assuming you understand your partner, ask a curious question: "Can you help me understand what you meant by that?"

 Curiosity reduces conflict and opens space for deeper understanding.

-Interrupting is one of the most common communication problems in relationships.
+5. The No-Interrupt Rule Interrupting is one of the most common communication problems in relationships.

+Create a rule during important conversations: each partner speaks for two minutes without interruption.
 This builds patience and helps both partners express themselves fully.

-Sometimes partners argue about details while ignoring the real emotion underneath.
+6. Emotion Labeling Sometimes partners argue about details while ignoring the real emotion underneath.

-“It sounds like you felt hurt when that happened.”
+Try labeling the emotion you hear: "It sounds like you felt hurt when that happened."

-Recognizing emotions builds empathy and lowers defensiveness.
+Recognizing emotions builds trust, empathy, and lowers defensiveness.

 Common Listening Mistakes Couples Make

 Many couples believe they are listening when they are actually preparing their response.
-Other common mistakes include interrupting, minimizing feelings, or trying to “fix” the problem immediately.
+Other common mistakes include interrupting, minimizing feelings, or trying to fix the problem immediately.

 True listening focuses on understanding your partner's experience rather than correcting it.